Screening New Patients for Potentially Problematic Behavior

 Managing patients who have difficult behaviors or who are nonadherent with their care plans is a persistent issue that chiropractors face.
 If a patient who has these issues is already under your care, various risk management strategies can help you manage the situation.
 However, difficult patient behavior and nonadherence still can be frustrating, stressful, and time-consuming.

-Initial consultations with new patients present chiropractors with a unique opportunity to identify potential signs of difficult or nonadherent behavior.
+Initial consultations with new patients offer chiropractors with a unique opportunity to identify potential signs of difficult or nonadherent behavior.
 By proactively screening for such issues, you might determine that some patients are not a good fit for your practice before establishing a duty to care.

 Below are some considerations for screening new patients for potentially difficult or nonadherent behavior: